AMA-ZOOK/AMA-ZOOK/README.md

 im mostly with my friends but its rare-ish if im by myself ? depends
       ﹙   ⠀︵⠀⠀⊹⠀

 i am hypersensitive, so be careful pls! and i wont always be able to tell if i do something wrong,, ⠀⠀⠀⠀ ࣪       ︵ֺ︵  ㅤ ㅤ𝜚      ۪ ⠀⠀ ⪩⪨

+also ! i need to rmk my strawpage bc i lost all access to editing it  :(  so if u sent any art i may have not seen it and i apologise abt that ! :((((
 <!--
 **AMA-ZOOK/AMA-ZOOK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.